Sign In Register

 Is Fresno a Good Place to Live?

-Based on current data, Fresno receives an overall livability score of 3.6 out of 5.0, earning a grade of B+.
-Key strengths include low unemployment, affordable housing, abundant sunshine, high health insurance coverage.
-Areas to be aware of include an elevated poverty rate, below-average incomes.
+Based on current data, Fresno receives an overall livability score of 3.3 out of 5.0, earning a grade of B. Key strengths include low unemployment, affordable housing, abundant sunshine, a low poverty rate.
+Areas to be aware of include below-average incomes.
 Fresno offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs

 The median household income in Fresno is $23,214, 69% below the national average of $75,149.
 The job market is very strong with unemployment at just 0.0%.
-The poverty rate of 30.2% exceeds the national average of 12.4%, indicating economic hardship for a significant portion of the population.
-Workers commute an average of 21 minutes.
+Only 0.0% of residents live below the poverty line, well below the national rate of 12.4%.

 Cost of Living & Housing